jamalbalya/CoreFormulaPerformanceTest/README.md

 This code simulates the process of evaluating a website's performance, making HTTP requests, and calculating various performance metrics.
 It uses a structured JSON package as input and returns a JSON result after processing.
 The provided example input JSON is used for simulation, and the output JSON contains the calculated performance metrics.

+for the Requirements, you need to run: pip install -r requirements.txt